omarreis/GBE3D/README.md

 I addded components *TWaveSystem*, *TOceanSurface* and *TomSailSurface*.
 I moved the wave definitions to TWaveSystem.
 It supports 3 waves.
 TOceanSurface has a TWaveSystem field.
 I did that, so multiple TOceanSurfaces can use the same wave system.
 TomSailSurface is a basic sail mesh ( for main and jib sails).

-I also added the sampl https://github.com/GBE3D/demos/SailboatDemo, which includes a racing boat model and some textures.
+I also added the sample https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo which includes a racing sailboat model and some textures.

 Thanks Gregory for the excelent set of 3d components !